 Introduction to Agriculture, Food and Natural Resources is highly recommended as a prerequisite to and a foundation for all other agricultural classes.
 The nature of this course is to provide students with an introduction to the fundamentals of agricultural science and business.
 Topics to be covered include: animal science, plant and soil science, food science, horticultural science, agricultural business management, landscape management, natural resources, agriculture power, structure and technology, leadership development, supervised agricultural experience and career opportunities in the area of agriculture, food and natural resources.

-Credits: 2 semester course, 2 semesters required, 1 credit per semester, 2 credits maximum.
-Counts as a Directed Elective or Elective for all diplomas
+- Recommended Grade Level: 8 - •Recommended Prerequisites: none - •Credits: 2 semester course, 2 semesters required, 1 credit per semester, 2 credits maximum.
+Counts as a - Directed Elective or Elective for all diplomas